particle-iot/docs/src/content/integrations/integrations/azure-iot-hub.md

 ### Particle Console

-Start by going to the integrations by clicking on the integrations icon in the sidebar (<i class="im-integrations-icon"></i>) in the Particle console in your developer sandbox or in a product.
+Start by going to the integrations by clicking on the integrations icon in the sidebar in the Particle console in your developer sandbox or in a product.

 If you already have integrations configured, click the New Integration button to open the integration gallery.
 If this is your first integration, you will open to the integration gallery automatically.
 Select **Azure Iot Hub**.